Skrillec-Security/Skrillec-Firewall/README.md

 #
 Feel free to change anything from these files and please do not intend to sell this application as this is open-source.

 #
+**Dropped code**
+#
+Had to drop discord webhooks as they were causing the firewall to break when rate-limited.
+This caused a problem with its stability which led it to being dropped.
+#
 **Author**
 #